chmp/ipytest/Readme.md

 Note: development is tracked on the `develop` branch.

 - `development`:
+    - Remove the `ModuleCollectorPlugin` in favor of relying on pytest's builtin collection mechanism
     - Allow to fully customize the command line and to skip passing the current module as an argument
-    - Expose the `ModuleCollectorPlugin` that powers `ipytest` to enable more customized applications
     - Simplify config implementation: restrict config changes to function calls
     - Allow to use the generated module name in the arguments passed to pytest by using `{MODULE}`